tastyigniter/docs/upgrade-guide.md

 #### Translation String Keys

-Translation string keys have been updated to follow a consistent naming convention. `admin::lang.` is now `igniter::admin.`, `main::lang.` is now `igntier::main.`, and `system::lang.` is now `igniter::system.`.
+Translation string keys have been updated to follow a consistent naming convention. `admin::lang.` is now `igniter::admin.`, `main::lang.` is now `igniter::main.`, and `system::lang.` is now `igniter::system.`.

 #### The Singleton Trait

-Singletons have been dropped, you can resolve Manager classes through service containter.
+Singletons have been dropped, you can resolve all 'Manager' classes through the service container.
 This allows for better code organization and easier unit testing. `ExtensionManager::instance()` is now `resolve(ExtensionManager::class)`.

 #### Blade Directives

-New Blade directives have been introduced to simplify theme development.
+New Blade directives have been introduced to simplify theme development and avoid conflicts.
 The `@themeContent` directive allows rendering of content template files, while `@themePage` replaces `@page` used for rendering page contents.
 Additionally,
 `@componentPartial` and `@themePartial` directives replace the previous `@component` and `@partial` directives.